Aviation in the United States: Contribution to GDP and employment

+Contribution to Climate Change

+The environmental effects of aviation in the US are considerable.
+Domestic flights in the US caused about 385 kg of CO2 per capita to be emitted in 2018, the highest value of any country, while outbound international flights contributed another 170 kg per capita.

 Airports

 Operations

 Public airports are usually constructed and operated by local governments.
 The main exceptions are on military bases.
 Like highways and passenger rail, the federal government subsidizes air travel with $14 billion of federal funds going to airport operations in 2002.

 Security and regulation

 Air transportation security in the United States is regulated by the Transportation Security Administration (TSA), an agency of the US Department of Homeland Security.
 Passengers must provide a valid federal or state-issued ID in order to be allowed onto a flight.
 A person must also go through a pat-down procedure or a body scan before boarding a flight to ensure that they have no prohibited items.
 These security policies have been adopted by the US government ever since the 9/11 Terrorist Attacks in which terrorists managed to hijack several commercial airliners.
 Items that are prohibited on airplanes include firearms, tools, or other objects that can be used as weapons, explosive or flammable materials, and other dangerous or debilitating chemicals or substances.